Why Request a USCIS C-File?

-On January 20, 2013, a customer sent the USCIS Genealogy Notebook a very important question:
+On January 20, 2013, a researcher sent the USCIS Genealogy Notebook a very important question:

 What is the difference between a search requested from the National Archives (ordering reproductions, Immigration & Naturalization Records) and requesting information from USCIS?
 Does the content from these two sources overlap?
 Thank you for your help in understanding the difference between what is available from each agency for Naturalization records.